Search the best hotels in Cirencester

 Charming Cirencester is an elegant Cotswolds market town with plenty of lovely Victorian architecture.
-But under the Romans it was Britain's second city - after London! - so there's plenty of history to uncover on your visit, as well as beautiful Cotswolds views and bustling Monday and Friday markets.
+Under the Romans it was Britain's second city (behind London) so there's plenty of history to uncover on your visit, as well as beautiful Cotswolds views and bustling Monday and Friday markets.
 The best places to stay in Cirencester make ideal bases to do all this and more.

-Cirencester's pretty charms mean that it's been popular with visitors since people started taking breaks to the country, and these days there are plenty of nice delis and boutiques along the narrow streets, as well as your more functional town centre offerings.
+Cirencester's pretty charms mean that it has been popular with visitors since people started taking breaks to the country.
+These days there are plenty of nice delis and boutiques along the narrow streets as well as your more functional town centre offerings.

-There's also an excellent Roman museum, the ruins of a Roman amphitheatres, a vibrant arts centre and the beautifully landscaped Cirencester Great Park, part of the Earl of Bathurst's land, but open to the public free of charge.
+There is also an excellent Roman museum, the ruins of a Roman amphitheatre, a vibrant arts centre and the beautifully landscaped Cirencester Great Park, part of the Earl of Bathurst's land, open to the public free of charge.

 Don't forget to book well ahead if you want to reserve one of the best places to stay in Cirencester - it's a very popular spot!

 No 12 is a stylish, four room B&B in central Cirencester.
 Converted from a wool merchant's house, with a grand Cotswolds facade, the interior offers an eclectic mix of modern and antique furniture and detailing.

 Barnsley House was formerly the home of the renowned horticulturalist Rosemary Verey, so its gardens are spectacularly beautiful and diverse.
 There are 18 rooms and a lovely, but low key spa tucked away down a shady path.
 Romantic and very peaceful.

 For a quaint stay

 - The New Inn at Coln boasts an award winning restaurant and atmospheric rooms that perfectly mix original features with contemporary style.